 What we don’t: Less versatile than the Hyperlite Versa above.

 Matador is a travel-focused brand and relatively new to the outdoor space, but they’ve wasted no time in assembling a quality lineup of light but dependable packs for both casual and technical use.
 One of their leading packs is the Freerain, which is fully waterproof and compresses down impressively small for travel.
 The Freerain Hip Pack sticks to a similar formula, including a tough and tear-resistant Robic nylon build with reinforced panels in high-wear areas, a UTS coating and sealed seams for reliable wet-weather protection, and the ability to pack down for storage or travel—simply turn the Freerain inside out and stuff it into its front pocket.
-Matador also includes a mesh compression sack for getting it even smaller.
+Matador also includes a mesh compression sack to make it even smaller.

 How does the Matador Freerain compare to the Hyperlite Mountain Gear Versa above?
 Both designs are waterproof, weigh around the same (the Versa is 0.3 oz. heavier), and are purpose-built for backcountry use.
 The Freerain will save you around $20 and packs down much smaller, but not everyone will love the backpanel-free build—it can feel a little floppy when hiking—and roll-top closure, which helps with waterproofing but makes it harder to access the interior.
-The Versa is also a little bigger with 2.5 liters of capacity and wins out in storage with three pockets (compared to just one for the Matador), and we appreciate the ability to attach it to our pack’s hipbelt or sternum strap for a boost in organization on the trail.
+The Versa is also a little bigger with 2.5 liters of capacity, and wins out in storage with three pockets (compared to just one for the Matador), and we appreciate the ability to attach it to our pack’s hipbelt or sternum strap for a boost in organization on the trail.
 The Hyperlite’s better organization, structure, and versatility earn it a higher spot on our list, but the Freerain nevertheless is a solid performer for its weight and size.
 For a cheaper and more everyday-friendly option from Matador, check out their $40 ReFraction Packable Sling.

 See the Matador Freerain

-11. Gregory Nano ($40)
+12. Gregory Nano ($40)

 Gregory Nano fanny packPockets: 3